 A firmer medial post is integrated into the midsole using tonal colors to make it appear less conspicuous.
-To sum up, you still get a similar level of inner midsole support.
+In essence, you still get a similar level of inner midsole support.
 The T-beam shank is gone now, so the midfoot is slightly more compliant.

 Like all other New Balance shoes with the molded heel design, the fit character can be temperamental.
 The standard D width is snug but a narrow ‘B’ sizing will make it even more so.

-Category 2: Running shoes with a standard snug upper fit.
+Category 2: Cushioned daily trainers with a standard snug upper fit.